25 Reasons Why You Didn't Get Picked for an Interview

 Are you wondering why you haven’t been contacted for a job interview?
 Waiting for an email or a call from an employer to schedule an interview and wondering why you haven't been selected can be the most vexing part of the job search process.

-It’s especially tough when you have applied for a job where it appears that you’re a perfect match for the position.
+It’s especially tough when you apply for a job that seems like a perfect fit for your skills and experience.
 Why weren't you picked?
 And why haven’t you heard from the employer after you spent so much time and effort writing a perfect cover letter to send with your well-written resume?

 When Your Qualifications Don’t Measure Up

 There can be a myriad of reasons why you haven't been contacted.
 Sometimes, there are limitations to your qualifications or flaws in how you have presented your candidacy.
-In other cases, you might be up against strong competition or an internal candidate.
+In other cases, your qualifications might have been enough, but they were outweighed by strong competition or an internal candidate.
+If this is the case for you, you can lower your sights to a more entry-level position and try to re-apply after you've gathered more experience.
+You can also try presenting your current qualifications in a more flattering way by emphasizing keywords from the job posting.

 When Your Qualifications Have Nothing to Do With It